roc-streaming/roc-droid/docs/development/android_development.md

 It filters out irrelevant logs and adds nice formatting and colorization (each log tag is assigned its own color).

 Unlike `flutter run`, you can launch it before the app when you need logs from the very early stages of initialization.
+It also displays some additional logs and hides some unnecessary ones.